 • Website — documentation and API reference

 MIT licensed.
 Runs locally.
-No API keys needed for the base install.
+No API keys required for the base install.

 Keep reading